Unexpected Burnout in Graduate School

 The group leader was not able to reach him and we were wondering whether the quit graduate school.

-One of the things Mike had not shared with the group earlier, was that while he was in a “deep black hole” he also started having health problems.
+It turned out that while Mike was in a “deep black hole” he also started having health problems.

-Mike’s doctor recommended that he take a few months off from school and focus on improving his diet and lifestyle, else he might end end up with a serious medical condition.
+Mike’s doctor recommended that he take a few months off from school to improve his lifestyle and prevent a serious medical condition.

 Following his doctor’s orders, Mike took a leave of absence for two months and started a new diet and exercise plan.